parcel-bundler/website/src/languages/vue.md

   order: 9
 ---

+[Vue.js](https://v3.vuejs.org) is a progressive, incrementally-adoptable JavaScript framework for building UI on the web.
+Parcel supports Vue automatically using the `@parcel/transformer-vue` plugin.
+When a `.vue` file is detected, it will be installed into your project automatically.

+{% note %}

-Note that Parcel does not support using SFCs with Vue 2, you must use [Vue 3 beta](https://github.com/vuejs/vue-next) or later.
+**Note**: Parcel does not support using SFCs with Vue 2, you must use [Vue 3 beta](https://github.com/vuejs/vue-next) or later.

-Vue.js is a progressive, incrementally-adoptable JavaScript framework for building UI on the web.
-Parcel supports Vue without the need for any additional configuration.
+{% endnote %}

+## Example usage

 {% sample %}
 {% samplefile "index.html" %}